DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_book.md

 ## When to book
 You should book your discovery peer review or service assessment so that it happens near the end of phase of the project.

-You need to give at least 5 weeks notice.
+You'll need to give at least 5 weeks notice.

 This allows the service assessment team time to arrange the relevant panels.